Van Wilder: Plot

 Van throws himself at the mercy of the court, asking that rather than expelling him, they force him to graduate.
 He offers to complete his remaining credits before the semester ends, earning a degree in leisure studies.
-The academic board votes 3–2 in favor of Van's reinstatement; Professor McDougal's was the decisive vote for reinstatement, surprisingly.
+The academic board votes three to two in favor of Van's reinstatement; the decisive vote is surprisingly cast by his least favorite professor, McDougal.
 Van begins studying for the finals, which will be held in six days.

 Outside the court, Jeannie reveals Richard's plot to Gwen and his infidelity.
-Angered by this, Gwen pretends to forgive Richard and then spikes his protein shake with a powerful laxative just before his entrance exam to Northwestern Medical School.
-While taking the exam, Richard begins to have uncontrollable flatulence and hurries down the line with his exam, not even reading the questions due to his dire need for release.
+An outraged Gwen then proceeds to sabotage Richard by spiking his protein shake with a powerful laxative just before his entrance exam to Northwestern Medical School.
+Once it takes effect, Richard hurries down the line with his exam, not even reading the questions due to his dire need for release.

-As he rushes to the bathroom, Richard is intercepted by his future alumni, intending to interview him for his entrance.
-Unable to hold it in any longer, Richard drops his pants and proceeds to defecate violently in a wastebasket in front of the doctors, much to their horror and disgust.
+As he hurries to a restroom, Richard is intercepted by his future alumni, intending to interview him for his entrance.
+Unable to hold it in any longer, Richard proceeds to defecate violently in a wastebasket in front of the doctors, much to their horror and disgust.

-Van uses the entire exam period for his last final with his least favorite professor, Prof. McDougal, who later delivers the news to him that he passed.
-McDougal explains that he had been so harsh on Van all those years because he believed that he was not living up to his potential, not because he had also hooked up with McDougal's daughter freshman year.
+Van uses the entire exam period for his last final with McDougal, who later informs that he passed.
+McDougal explains that he had been so harsh on Van all those years because he believed that he was not living up to his potential, not because he had additionally hooked up with McDougal's daughter freshman year.

 Gwen finishes her article on Van for the graduation issue.
-In it, she reveals his many contributions to the students and staff of Coolidge in the last seven years, his superhuman accomplishment of doing a semester's worth of studying in just six days, and Richard's plot to have him expelled.
-Both Richard's reputation and his medical school dreams are shattered.
+In it, she reveals his many contributions to the students and staff of Coolidge in the last seven years, his superhuman accomplishment of doing a semester's worth of studying in just six days and Richard's plot to have him expelled, whose reputation and medical school dreams are now in shambles.

 The university celebrates Van's graduation with a wild party in his honor.
 After reading Gwen's article, his father admits that he was wrong and expresses his pride in Van's success.
 Gwen arrives, lovingly reuniting with Van.

+Production

+The role of Taj Mahal was down to between Kal Penn and a white actor in "brownface", Penn felt motivated to get the role after seeing the other actor during the audition process.
+After getting cast, Penn helped to get the character rewritten, who was initially written with stereotypical traits.

 Soundtrack

-The soundtrack album was released on March 26, 2002.
+The soundtrack album was released on March 26, 2002 by Ultimatum Music and Artemis Records.